-Gold Tipped Oriental Spruce is primarily valued in the landscape for its distinctively pyramidal habit of growth.
-It has attractive dark green evergreen foliage which emerges chartreuse in spring.
-The needles are highly ornamental and remain dark green throughout the winter.
+Oriental Spruce is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It has dark green evergreen foliage which emerges light green in spring.
+The needles remain dark green throughout the winter.
 The rough brown bark adds an interesting dimension to the landscape.

-Gold Tipped Oriental Spruce Photo courtesy of NetPS Plant Finder
+Oriental Spruce Photo courtesy of NetPS Plant Finder